bryan-at-looker/embed-sdk-sko-markdown/section5.md

 This function will loop through all the element keys and update the titles in each element.
 Single tile visualizations and other chart types have different title structures for display, so we have an if statement that updates the correct title for us.
 Once we've updated them all, we use our EmbedSDK variable, gDashboard to set the options to tell Looker to update; alternatively you could do this manually the old way with [Javascript Events](https://docs.looker.com/reference/embedding/embed-javascript-events#dashboard:options:set).

 Now lets call this function where it makes most sense, the place where we listened for the dropdown change and updated the dashboard filters.
-On line XX right after `dashboard.run()` you can add the below to call the function.
+Within the `setupDashboard function`, right after `dashboard.run()` you add the follow.

 ```js
     changeTitles(gOptions.elements,(event.target as HTMLSelectElement).value)